voschezang/coding-handbook/labour.md

 > Happy teams, happy customers

+> Embrace change, rather than attempting to control.

 Agile is not a goal in itself.
 Rather, increase agility in order to deliver value faster, sooner, safer and happier.

 - Better: quality.